dsavickij/unicorn-microservice-platform/README.md

 ```
 ## notes for further development

-Possible plans for additional learning/development:
+Possible plans for further learning/development:

+* Move microservice scope architecture towards vertical slice architecture with MediatR, FluentValidation, FeatureFolders (?), try using EF Core 6 without repository pattern, but direct injection of DBContext into classes
-* Adding authentication for inter-service communication
+* Add authentication for inter-service communication
+* Add Authorization?
+Investigate Azure AD
 * Ocelot or YARP for APIM/reverse-proxy/API gateway
 * Something regarding messaging:
 	* MassTransit on top of RabbitMQ message broker to try Saga pattern
 	* Kafka for event sourcing to try for what it can be used for
+		* if decision to move current Unicorn architecture to event-driven will be made, create separate project 'pheonix-project-microservices'
 * Elasticsearch just to see it in action
 * Redis for distributed caching
-* Blazor for some UI to call API gateway
+* Blazor for some UI and to have something to call API gateway
 * Docker support in the form of single command to launch all microservices in containers

-## other things
+## links

 * Link to markdown (\*.md) file editor: https://markdown-editor.github.io/
 * Link to markdown syntax: https://medium.com/analytics-vidhya/how-to-create-a-readme-md-file-8fb2e8ce24e3